 Our specials for leisure cyclists:

-- an affordable bike shuttle will take you and your bike to the Reschen Pass as a starting point for a leisurely panoramic tour downhill along the cycle track twice a week,
+- an affordable bike shuttle will take you and your bike to the Reschen Pass as a starting point for a leisurely panoramic tour downhill along the cycle track several times a week,

-- weekly return bike shuttle from Merano / Meran.
+- twice a week return bike shuttle from Merano / Meran.

 Free rental of trekking bikes at the hotel